What approaches can help you manage depression?

 Relaxation techniques: modest and preliminary evidence

-Less depression among people with cancer treated with relaxation training, sometimes with other mind-body therapies without regard to treatment phases (modest evidence)
+Less depression among people with cancer treated with relaxation training without regard to cancer treatment phase (modest evidence)

-Less depression during chemotherapy among people treated with relaxation, sometimes also with guided imagery (modest evidence)
+Less depression during chemotherapy among people treated with relaxation techniques (preliminary evidence)

-Less depression during radiotherapy among people with cancer treated with relaxation, sometimes also with another mind-body therapy (preliminary evidence)
+Less depression during radiotherapy among people with cancer treated with relaxation techniques (preliminary evidence)

 Recommended in clinical practice guidelines for managing depression; see guidelines ›